cosmos/ethermint/docs/quickstart/testnet.md

 For more information on seeds and peers, you can the Tendermint [P2P documentation](https://docs.tendermint.com/master/spec/p2p/peer.html).

+### Start testnet

+The final step is to [start the nodes](./run_node.md#start-node).
+Once enough voting power (+2/3) from the genesis validators is up-and-running, the testnet will start producing blocks.

 ## Testnet faucet

 Once the ethermint daemon is up and running, you can request tokens to your address using the `faucet` module: